Ezo-Tanuki/fibonacci-benchmark/README.md

 we can change the formula into:

 $$F(1) = F(2) - F(0)$$
 now we calculate $F(1)$ using the formula above and re-assign it into the `tmp` variable.
 Now we can calculate $F(3)$ and we keep doing it to find the next sequence.
-Below is the snippet for the algorithm.
+Below is the snippet for the algorithm:

 ```c
 int fibonacciIterative(int n){